-In September of 2020 China made a deal to become carbon neutral by 2060.
+In September of 2020, China made a deal to become carbon neutral by 2060.
 They are the largest carbon-emitting country in the world, however, they build the most renewables that aren’t always used in their country, and are the biggest investor in clean energy.
-They promised only to reduce emissions by 2030.

 The Atlantic Council claims, "Zhang Xiliang, the director of the Institute of Energy, Environment, and Economy at China’s Tsinghua University, expects his country’s carbon emissions to peak around 2025, followed by a plateau and then a sharp decline.
 By 2035, he predicted, China will see a 20 percent decline in CO2 emissions relative to that peak.
 By 2050, it could witness more than a 70 percent decline, leading to carbon neutrality by 2060.”

-Right now some sources say they are also committed to reducing carbon emissions by 30% and some say 26% by 2030.
+Right now some sources say they are also committed to reducing GHG emissions by 30% and some say 26% by 2030.